cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 {{< notice tip >}}

-To run gitbash as an administrative user, type in the Windows search form and click on Run as administrator).
+To run gitbash as an administrative user, type in the Windows search form and click on Run as administrator, or rightclick on the program until option appears for taskbar or desktop shortcut).
 We will augment all commands with the keyword (admin) that need to be run in administrative mode